planetarium/www.nine-chronicles.dev/en/guide/create-network/running-a-blockchain-node-with-dotnet-project.md

 A blockchain node is an individual computer or server that makes up a blockchain network.
 Each node stores blockchain data, validates new transactions, and exchanges information with other nodes to maintain the network's decentralization.
 Nodes are the backbone of a blockchain network and are responsible for ensuring the security and integrity of the network.

-We cloned NineChronicles' blockchain node implementation [NineChronicles.Headless][nc-headless] [earlier](./create-a-genesis-block) and used it to create a genesis block.
+We cloned Nine Chronicles' blockchain node implementation [NineChronicles.Headless][nc-headless] [earlier](./create-a-genesis-block) and used it to create a genesis block.
 This time, let's run the blockchain node.

 [nc-headless]: https://github.com/planetarium/NineChronicles.Headless